ethereum/homestead-guide/source/developing-on-ethereum/dapp-development.rst

 ``--rpccorsdomain "http://chriseth.github.io/browser-solidity/"``

 This dictates what URLs can connect to your node in order to perform RPC client tasks.
-Be very careful with this put a specific URL rather than the wildcard (*) which would allow any URL to connect to your RPC instance.
-Since this is a private chain that will not hold real Ether, I usually put a wildcard so I can use sites such as [Browser Solidity](http://chriseth.github.io/browser-solidity/) for my testing.
+Be very careful with this and type a specific URL rather than the wildcard (*) which would allow any URL to connect to your RPC instance.

 ``--datadir "/home/TestChain1"``